LxrsV1-BotDevelopment/DISCORD-API-ERRORS-BOTS/README.md

 # DISCORD-API-ERRORS-BOTS

-A list with all discord (bot) api errors
+A list with all discord (bot) API errors found in API files.